patman77/SDCE_nanodegree/Term1/Project2_Traffic_Sign_Classifier_Project/writeup.md

 My final model results were:
 * training set accuracy of 100%
+* validation set accuracy of 93.2% (shortened augmentation a little to reduce runtime)
+* test set accuracy of 93.6%

+previous reesult
+* training set accuracy of 100%
 * validation set accuracy of 94.4% (sometimes went higher to over 95%, but 93% was postulated)
 * test set accuracy of 93.8% (comparingly higher when the above validation set accuracy was higher)

 Interestingly, after 60 EPOCHS, it seemed to converge to 94%, but then dropped immediately to 88.8% at EPOCH 97, and stabilized afterwards again to over 94%.

-Here is a plot of the validation accuracy over the epoch:
+Here is a plot of the validation accuracy over the epoch (from previous experiment):

 ![](./images/screenshot3.png)